 - Expanded Location Controls – Similar to the new privacy controls and options, Google is taking a huge new approach to location controls, location data, and user tracking in Android Q.

 As you can see, in Android Q device owners can see exactly what devices have access to their location.
 Furthermore, you can control WiFi and Bluetooth location scanning, grant or revoke permission to each app one at a time, or even only grant access to your location while the app is in use.

-- Multi-tasking Bubbles – We saw hints and leaks of the new “Bubbles” in Android Q last month, but they’re officially in the second beta.
+- Multi-tasking Bubbles – We saw hints and leaks of the new “Bubbles” in Android Q earlier this year, and they arrived in the 2nd beta.
 Bubbles are little circles that go anywhere, float over other apps, and help you multi-task with ease.
 Think Facebook Messenger “chat heads” where you can quickly open or minimize a conversation, but for entire apps.
 We’re unsure how this will work, but it’s exciting.
 Hopefully it’s not only for messenger applications.

 It’s no secret that “big tech” like Google, Facebook and Apple have been under a ton of scrutiny lately for how much information it collects about its users.
 Then, in turn, how that information gets used for ads and such.
 A big part of that focuses on location data, device tracking, or user tracking.
 As a result, Android Q has some strict privacy and location controls unlike any version of Android we’ve ever seen.

 - Support for foldable displays – With exciting new phones like the Samsung Galaxy Fold, Huawei’s folding phone, the Moto RAZR and more all coming soon, Google is building Android to work better with screens that fold or bend.
 If a device has a folding or innovative new design, Android Q will adapt to the shape in an effort to deliver a great experience, and that includes a neat new split-screen multitasking system.
 (Developers can access foldable API in beta 2 and beyond)